-General Trades Prerequisite: Willingness to learn, be safe, and to follow directions
+General Trades 1-2 3 credits Prerequisite: Willingness to learn, be safe, and to Years per year follow directions

 The General Trades program is a one-to-two year vocational training program designed to prepare students for employment or future placement in another Region 10 program.
 Emphasis is placed on the development of attitudes, behaviors, and basic skills common to all trades.
 The Cooperative Learning approach is utilized in both the classroom and the workshop areas.
 The student must be able to work at a community job experience independently, be self-motivated, understand the concept of work, and be able to follow directions.